 Following this development and the successful launch of the ZDBL range the company received further recognition by being shortlisted for ‘Startup of the Year’ at the British Engineering Excellence Awards, a prestigious awards ceremony held in London every year.

-Work continued throughout 2017 on expanding the Zikodrive range of brushless motor controllers with the ZDBLDC range of four quadrant brushless DC motor controllers being launched later on in the year.
+Work continues on expanding the Zikodrive range of brushless motor controllers with the ZDBLDC range of four quadrant brushless DC motor controllers being launched later on in the year.
 The year finished even busier than it had begun with the company’s rapid customisation and bespoke design service becoming hugely popular with a range of companies in a number of industries and the stock range continuing to sell well.

 The company is based in Cragg Vale, a beautiful valley which rolls down from the top of the Pennines to meet the Calder Valley.
 The valley is known for its impressive scenery but has also featured on the Yorkshire leg of the Tour de France.